smhmic/ga-spy/README.md

 To use in GTM, place the contents of ga-spy.gtm.tag.html into a custom html tag, then use one of the custom listeners below.

-If you use ga-spy.gtm.tag.html as the Tag, then you can place the listsner code into a Variable named `GA Spy Config` (using ga-spy-config.gtm.var.js as a template).
+If you use ga-spy.gtm.tag.html as the Tag, then you can place the listener code into a Variable named `GA Spy Config` (using ga-spy-config.gtm.var.js as a template).
 This way, you can easily update the core GA Spy without having worry about preserving your custom code.